frc6908/JavaForBeginners/README.md

 # Contributing to the repository
 * Fork the repository
-* Make changes
+* Make changes on your copy
-* Submit a Pull Request
+* Submit a Pull Request that details what you added

 Additionally you can provide topics that you want discussed on this guide under `Issues`.